Student Top 10s

 Take a note/photograph of the utility meter readings.

 Test all blinds and curtains are secure and open and close properly

-Check hot water and heating are working
+Check hot water and heating is working

 Check how many keys have been issued and that they fit and operate locks properly